FaceMatch2025/FaceMatch/README.md

 **Prerequisites:**

+You have to log in on google colab and on google drive with the account provided and not your personal one.
 - Google Colab account : projetinfo2025@gmail.com	password : INFOPROJET2025!
 - Google Drive account with access to the shared project folder (same account as the Google Colab one)